arjjjohnson/DH110-2021F/assignment03/readme.md

 #### Research and Documentation by Amanda Johnson
 ---

-# Qualitative User Research: Learning from people in context
+# Qualitative User Research: Learning from People in Context

-## Introduction Steps
+### Introduction Steps

 For this project, I chose to explore the connection between technology and accessing services, specifically bringing my research interest into this and discussing specifically those in the Autism community.
 Therefore, I wanted to understand two various contexts.
 The first was at the service level, in this case hospitals.
 I was able to observe a virtual meeting (and unfortunately was unable to record.
 However, my thoughts and takeaways are highlighted below).
 I felt that it was important to understand how this context communicates with the community.